Mines@150: Mission, Vision and Strategic Planning

 Looking ahead to Mines at 150

 On December 12, 2013, the Colorado School of Mines Board adopted a new strategic plan that envisions Mines being recognized as the premier, student-centered, research university when it celebrates its 150th anniversary in 2024.

-We, the Colorado School of Mines community, are united by our commitment to Mines’ mission of educating and inspiring students, advancing knowledge, and innovating, with the aspiration that our graduates, ideas, actions, and innovations will have a transformative impact on society, leading to shared prosperity and sustainable use of the Earth’s resources.
+We, the Colorado School of Mines community, are united by our commitment to our timeless mission of educating and inspiring students from all backgrounds and advancing knowledge and innovations, with the aspiration that our graduates, ideas, actions, and innovations will have a transformative impact on individuals and society, leading to shared prosperity and sustainable use of the Earth’s resources.

 - Inquiry and Innovation

 Each of the values above facilitates our shared success, and the advancement of MINES and its mission; by our examples and by our encouragement we seek to foster these values throughout our community, and especially among our students, so as to inspire them to pursue excellence in our shared lives of inquiry and innovation.